 Over the years, the term “root canal” has struck fear in the hearts of countless dental patients because of the perception that a root canal is an extremely painful and unpleasant procedure.
 In reality, nothing could be further from the truth.

 Thanks to modern dental technology and highly effective anesthetics, a root canal, as we said, is no more uncomfortable than getting a traditional filling for a tooth.
+Seeking out a root canal can be a great form of preventative care when tooth decay is present.
+If an extensive root canal is needed, our practice also conducts dental implant services in addition to a variety of other restorative and general dentistry procedures.

 Symptoms of the Need for Root Canal Therapy